saiballo/eleventy-plugin-validate-html/README.md

 ```
 ## Front Matter Data

-Two parameters can be used as frontmatter data:
+Two parameters can be used as front matter data:

 - `validateHtml: true|false` to enable or disable validation for individual pages.
 - `isFragment: true|false` to declare a document as a fragment.